Kingston upon Hull: Schools

 Hull has over 100 local schools; of these, Hull City Council supports 14 secondary and 71 primary schools.
-The highest achieving state school in Hull is Malet Lambert School,Schools which are independent of the City Council include Hymers College and Tranby School.
+The highest achieving state school in Hull is Malet Lambert School, Schools which are independent of the City Council include Hymers College and Tranby School.
 The latter, which is run by the United Church Schools Trust, was formed by the merging of Hull Grammar School and Hull High School.
-Hull Trinity House Academy has been offering pre-sea training to prospective mariners since 1787.
-There are only two single-sex schools in Hull: Trinity House Academy, which teaches only boys, and Newland School for Girls.
+Hull Trinity House Academy has been offering pre-sea training to prospective mariners since 1787, which was a boys only school until September 2022, when it began to admit girls.
+This left Newland School for Girls the only single-sex school in the city.

 The city has had a poor examination success rate for many years and is often at the bottom of government GCSE league tables.

 In 2007 the city moved off the bottom of these tables for pupils who achieve five A* to C grades, including English and Maths, at General Certificate of Secondary Education by just one place when it came 149th out of 150 local education authorities.
 However, the improvement rate of 4.1 per cent, from 25.9 per cent in 2006 to 30 per cent in summer 2007, was among the best in the country.

 They returned to the bottom of the table in 2008 when 29.3 per cent achieved five A* to C grades which is well below the national average of 47.2 per cent.
 There are insufficient places in referral units for school children with special needs or challenging behaviour due to squeezed budgets and cuts to children's services.